Am0rphous/Awesome/Phone.md

 - App store
   - [Accrescent](https://github.com/accrescent/accrescent) - A novel Android app store focused on security, privacy, and usability
   - [Aurora Store](https://aurorastore.org) - [https://gitlab.com/AuroraOSS/AuroraStore](https://gitlab.com/AuroraOSS/AuroraStore) -Aurora Store is a free and fantastic Google Play Store alternative where you can download apps, update the apps you already have, receive details about in-app trackers, hide your location, search for apps and do so much more.
+  - [https://f-droid.org](https://f-droid.org/) - F-Droid is an installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform.
+The client makes it easy to browse, install, and keep track of updates on your device.
 - [NewPipe](https://github.com/TeamNewPipe/NewPipe) - A libre lightweight streaming front-end for Android.

 ## iOS